Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement

 \subsection{Fairness on Graphs}

-Numerous studies have been conducted to mitigate source bias in training data to promote fairness in decision-making for graph learning tasks~\cite{dong2023fairness,chen2023fairness}.
+Numerous studies have been conducted to mitigate source bias in training data to promote fairness in decision-making for graph learning tasks~\citep{dong2023fairness,chen2023fairness}.
 Graph debiasing methods involve removing bias from the input graph before conducting target tasks.
-For example, FairWalk \cite{rahman2019fairwalk} enhances the general random walk algorithm to capture more diverse neighborhoods, thereby producing embeddings that exhibit reduced bias, while FairDrop \cite{spinelli2021fairdrop} alters graph topology to reduce homophily related to sensitive attributes.
-EDITS \cite{dong2022edits} goes further by adjusting both graph topology and node attributes based on the distance among demographic groups.
+For example, FairWalk \citep{rahman2019fairwalk} enhances the general random walk algorithm to capture more diverse neighborhoods, thereby producing embeddings that exhibit reduced bias, while FairDrop \citep{spinelli2021fairdrop} alters graph topology to reduce homophily related to sensitive attributes.
+EDITS \citep{dong2022edits} goes further by adjusting both graph topology and node attributes based on the distance among demographic groups.
 In-processing methods represent another pipeline that revises the model training process to achieve more fair outcomes.
-For instance, FairGNN \cite{dai2021say} integrates an adversary to achieve fair outputs for node classification with limited sensitive attributes, while Graphair \cite{ling2022learning} seeks to learn fair representations by automated graph data augmentations.
-FairVGNN \cite{wang2022improving} tackles the sensitive attribute leakage caused by feature propagation in GNNs by automatically learning from fair views.
-Additionally, FairGKD \cite{zhu2023devil} investigates the fairness performance in different training strategies and uses distilled knowledge from partial data training to enhance model fairness.
+For instance, FairGNN \citep{dai2021say} integrates an adversary to achieve fair outputs for node classification with limited sensitive attributes, while Graphair \citep{ling2022learning} seeks to learn fair representations by automated graph data augmentations.
+FairVGNN \citep{wang2022improving} tackles the sensitive attribute leakage caused by feature propagation in GNNs by automatically learning from fair views.
+Additionally, FairGKD \citep{zhu2023devil} investigates the fairness performance in different training strategies and uses distilled knowledge from partial data training to enhance model fairness.
 However, directly applying the above methods for GAD poses significant challenges.
-A primary issue is the overlap between anomalous characteristics and sensitive attributes, which complicates the debiasing process in graphs or node representations.
+A primary issue is the overlap between anomalous characteristics and sensitive attributes, which complicates the debiasing process.
 Besides, these methods are typically designed for or validated on supervised tasks, while the lack of ground truth is a fundamental issue in anomaly detection.
-Hence, we propose a fairness-aware unsupervised GAD method that learns sensitive-irrelevant representations and detects anomalous nodes within a reconstruct-based framework.